shreyasjakaraddi07/inventory-management-system/README.md

-# 🧾 VENK — Inventory & GST Management System
+# 🧾 Inventory & GST Management System

 A **full-stack, multi-tenant Inventory Management System** with built-in **GST compliance**, designed for Indian businesses.
 Manage products, purchases, sales, customers, suppliers, and generate GST-ready export reports — all from a single dashboard.